 How to select the right SDLC

-Selecting the right SDLC is a process in itself that organization can implement internally or consult for.
+Selecting the right SDLC is a process in itself that the organization can implement internally or consult for.
 There are some steps to get the right selection.

 STEP 1: Learn the about SDLC Models

 SDLCs are the same in their usage.
 In order to select the right SDLC, you should have enough experience and be familiar with the SDLCs that will be chosen.

 STEP 2: Assess the needs of Stakeholders